Visit in February 2024

 images/kumasi_tu3.jpg

-Naftel studies business management at Kumasi Technical University, and also works as a satellite TV installer.
-Frank and Jeremiah study electrical engineering at KTU.
+N studies business management at Kumasi Technical University, and also works as a satellite TV installer.
+F and J study electrical engineering at KTU.
 They want to start a business in electrical supplies and installation.
-Michael is studying computing and has built a nice interactive website (not yet online).
+M is studying computing and has built a nice interactive website (not yet online).

 Apprenticeship scheme (2)

-JHS teacher Alex Opuku at Nsuta Presby school arranged for me to visit two SHS schools to talk about the apprenticeship scheme.
+JHS teacher AO at Nsuta Presby school arranged for me to visit two SHS schools to talk about the apprenticeship scheme.

 images/nsutaman_speech1.jpg images/nsutaman_speech4.jpg